This page revised with minor changes 5 May 2006

 No matter whether you are editing an Output Template for an individual source, or a Source Type, you simply type in the changes you want in any or all of the three Output Templates:

 The tricky part is getting everything in its proper place.
-The Preview function is a big help make your desired changes, then click Preview to check your results, and if necessary, go back and edit the Template again.
-Note that font formatting codes appear as codes in the preview, even though they will be translated to the appropriate formatting in the notes.
-And the [CD], [CM] and [CREF] elements are not actually entered until you cite the source, so they will appear in the preview just as they do in the Templates, rather than with values being displayed.
+The Preview function is a big help – make your desired changes, then click Preview to check your results, and if necessary, go back and edit the Template again.
+Note that the [CD], [CM] and [CREF] elements are not actually entered until you cite the source, so they will appear in the preview just as they do in the Templates, rather than with values being displayed.

 Using Preview is simple if you are editing an individual Source Definition, as the Preview button is right there as you edit the Template.
 But there is a trick that allows you to also use the Preview function when editing Templates in Source Types as well.
 Instead of accessing the Source Types screen from the menu, access it from the Source Definition of a Source that will use the Source Type you are editing.
 To do so, click the Source Types button on that screen.
 When you think you have finished your editing of the templates, click OK to close the Edit Source Type screen, then click Cancel to close the Source Types screen, which leaves you with the Source Definition Screen of the Source you started with.
 You can now go to the Output Forms tab of that screen to use the Preview feature to test your edits.
 If you find you need to make additional changes to the templates, click the Source Types button on the General tab to get back to the Source Type Templates for further editing.
 (This is actually much easier to do than to describe.)

 If you plan to work much with customizing sources, I suggest that you find the list of Source Element Groups in TMG Help (search for "source element groups") and copy/paste it to a word processor and print it out.
 I use my copy as a bookmark in my copy of Evidence!
-There is also a list of all the standard Elements, the Groups they are in, and the screens on which they appear here.
+There is also a list of all the standard Elements, the Groups they are in, and the screens on which they appear on my Source Elements page.

 If none of the existing Source Elements is adequately descriptive, you can create custom Source Elements, which may be useful to provide more meaningful Source Element labels for your Source Definitions.
 See my article on Working with Source Elements and Groups for details.